octahedroid/drupal-decoupled/packages/drupal-remix/README.md

 };
 ```

-> NOTE: This example is using Cloudflare and tajking advantage of Environemt settings to define environment that is why we are using the context object
+> NOTE: This example is using Cloudflare and taking advantage of Environemt Settings to define "environment" key/value, that is why we are using the context object to obtain the value and pass it from Server to Client.

 ### Client Side Code